College of Visual and Performing Arts - Learning Outcomes

 -

-MA in Arts Administration
+Arts Administration (MA)

 - Explain the administrative complexities of arts organizations in public, private, and non-profit sectors.